3 Days In Split Croatia: A Perfect Split Itinerary!

 Relax At Split Beaches

-At this point in your 3 days in Split itinerary, you will already have seen the best things to do in the area, so I recommend hitting Split’s beaches for a few hours in the afternoon, depending on how you’re feeling!
+At this point in your 3 days in Split itinerary, you will already have seen the best things in the area, so I recommend hitting Split’s beaches for a few hours in the afternoon, depending on how you’re feeling!

 Marjan Hill is a good spot for beaches, my favourite’s are Kasjuni Beach (featuring Jo’s beach club with cabanas for hire) and Kastelet Beach, which is quieter, but this all very much depends on the day and month you’re visiting!